 Harnessing fundamental discoveries to correct dysfunction.watch video

-The Department of Cell & Developmental Biology is home to investigators who wish to understand the principles that govern cell organization and function and to clarify the processes involved in cell differentiation and organ formation.
-As part of Northwestern University Feinberg School of Medicine, we also partner with colleagues in multiple departments and institutes to realize the potential of our discoveries and improve human health.
+The Department of Cell & Developmental Biology is home to investigators who wish to understand the principles that govern cell organization and function.
+We are working to clarify the processes involved in cell differentiation and organ formation.
+We also aim to grow in quantitative and new computational approaches to understand and predict biological outcomes associated with normal development and responding to pathological stresses.
+We partner with colleagues in multiple departments and institutes to realize the potential of our discoveries and improve human health.

 Faculty members in our department study a wide range of cell biological processes including adhesion, cytoskeleton, signal transduction, mechanosensing, nuclear architecture, HIV infection and Alzheimer’s disease.
 We use multiple model organisms and disease platforms to more appropriately address fundamental questions related to cell structure and function.